SOUMAK12/network-security-lab-guide/README.md

 * Open Wireshark on the Firewall machine.
 * Select the interface connected to either the Client (eth0) or Server (eth1).
 * Start capturing packets by clicking the blue shark icon.
-* Apply a filter to only see HTTP or TLS traffic:
+* Apply a filter to only see HTTP traffic:

 ```bash
 http